grainymac/whatsCookin/README.md

 ## Introduction
   On the landing page, a randomized user will see all available recipes displayed after scrolling through some testimonials for displayed recipes.
 The user may click on any single recipe that shows a modal with details such as instructions, ingredients and cost of ingredients.
 The user can search a keyword and when the "search" button is clicked, any recipe with the keyword included in its name will appear.
 The user can also select one or multiple filter tags.
   If a user clicks the "star" icon on a recipe card, that recipe will be added to the "cookbook" tab.
 When the user goes to the "cookbook" tab, they can search and filter their favorite recipes, and remove a recipe from favorites by deselecting the "star" icon.
+  At the top of the page, the user will see their welcome message, as well as their pantry drop down in the top righthand corner.
+Here they can see what recipes exist in their pantry.
+After they 'star' some of their favrite recipes, they can check their cookbook to see if they are able to cook the recipe, or need to add ingredients.
+If they need to add ingredients, they can click "Add ingredients" and the needed ingredients will be added to their recipe.
+If they are able to cook the recipe, they can click "Cook Recipe!" and the recipe's ingredients will be removed from their pantry.

  <img width="1425" alt="Screen Shot 2022-10-24 at 9 26 03 PM" src="https://user-images.githubusercontent.com/110298370/197661092-a8b2ed25-5cbf-45ad-b36c-09955c5856e7.png">